dgpetrom/ReactApp/README.md

 Fetch the data from the API endpoint to display phone data and handle errors by setting the error state, while also managing the loading state.
 If the 'isLoading' state is true, render a "\<div\>" with the text 'Loading...' to indicate that the data is being loaded.
-If the error state is true, render a <div> the error message, preceded by the text 'Error:'.
+If the error state is true, render a "\<div\>" the error message, preceded by the text 'Error:'.
 Render and display a list of phones with their corresponding details.

 **Testing instructions **